Camping Birthday Party

 Build a Fort with Tree Branch Blocks

-Make a Miniature Bow-and Arrow (free printable labels included)…just make sure to set up a ‘shooting range’ to keep the kids from shooting each other!
+Make a DIY Bow and Arrow (free printable labels included)… just make sure to set up a ‘shooting range’ to keep the kids from shooting each other!

 This might have been the favorite among the kids…and it was the simplest!
 We just brought some pipe cleaners and beads and let the kids make bracelets and necklaces.